scoombs/hpcCourse/README.md

 hpcCourse
 =========

-This is my first edit of the readme
+This is my second edit of the readme